The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Properties of Satellite Galaxies

 As mentioned in \autoref{sec:sat-properties-dist}, we do not see a clear color--magnitude trend, likely due to the competing trend of increased quenching for the fainter satellites (upper left panel of \autoref{fig:sat_ew_radial}).
 Nevertheless, we do see that quenched satellites tend to be redder when compared with satellites of the same absolute magnitude.
 There is a modest trend between color and projected distance from the host, such that inner satellites have redder colors (upper right panel of \autoref{fig:sat_ew_radial}).
 Quenched satellites also tend to be closer to their host galaxies; they have a median projected distance of 110\,kpc, more centrally concentrated than the median projected distance of 180\,kpc for star-forming satellites.

-\autoref{fig:quenching_frac} shows the satellite quenching fraction as a function of stellar mass for SAGA satellites, MW and M31 satellites \citep{Wetzel:1503.06799}, and for isolated SDSS field galaxies \citep{geha2012}.
-For SAGA satellites, we show the correction due to incompleteness and interlopers (as faint green error bars) in addition to the shot noise (as dark green, capped error bars).
-The incompleteness correction conservatively assumes all potential satellites are quenched.
-The interloper correction downweights each confirmed satellite based on their interloper probabilities.
+\autoref{fig:quenched_frac} shows the satellite quenched fraction as a function of stellar mass for the SAGA satellites, MW and M31 satellites \citep{Wetzel:1503.06799}, and for isolated SDSS field galaxies \citep{geha2012}.
+For the SAGA satellites, we show the correction due to incompleteness and interlopers (as light green error bars) in addition to the shot noise (as dark green capped error bars).
+The incompleteness correction conservatively assumes that all potential satellites are quenched.
+The interloper correction downweights each confirmed satellite based on its interloper probability.

-In \autoref{fig:quenching_frac}, the quenching fraction increases as stellar mass decreases for both SAGA and Local Group satellites, but the increase is steeper for Local Group satellites.
+In \autoref{fig:quenched_frac}, the quenched fraction increases as stellar mass decreases for both SAGA and Local Group satellites, but the increase is steeper for Local Group satellites.
 All but two of our quenched satellites are fainter than $M_{r,o} = -16$, with stellar masses less than $10^{8.2}$\,\msun.
 Interestingly, the two bright quenched satellites are both very close to their respective hosts.
-Around $M_* = 10^{8.5}\,\msun{}$, almost all SAGA satellites are still star-forming, while more than half of Local Group satellites (dominated by M31 satellites) are quenched.
-At $M_* = 10^7 \,\msun{}$, the quenching fraction goes to about 0.6 for SAGA satellites if we consider incompleteness and interloper corrections, while the majority of Local Group satellites are quenched at this stellar mass.
+Around $M_* = 10^{8.5}\,\msun{}$, almost all SAGA satellites are still star-forming, while more than half of the Local Group satellites (dominated by the M31 satellites) are quenched.
+At $M_* = 10^7 \,\msun{}$, the quenched fraction goes to about 0.6 for SAGA satellites if we consider incompleteness and interloper corrections, while the majority of Local Group satellites are quenched at this stellar mass.

-We note that in \autoref{fig:quenching_frac}, quenching is defined as $\mathrm{EW}(\mathrm{H}\alpha) < 2\,\text{\AA{}}$ for SAGA satellites and field galaxies, and as $M_\mathrm{gas}/M_* < 0.1$ for Local Group satellites.
+We note that in \autoref{fig:quenched_frac}, quenching is defined as $\mathrm{EW}(\mathrm{H}\alpha) < 2\,\text{\AA{}}$ for SAGA satellites and field galaxies and as $M_\mathrm{gas}/M_* < 0.1$ for Local Group satellites.
 This difference in quenching definition would not reconcile the discrepancy, as a few of our H$\alpha$-based quenched galaxies may be star-forming due to fiber coverage, but gas-depleted galaxies would not be star-forming.
-Related work by \citet{Bennet2019a} measured the quenching fraction of the satellite galaxies of four Local Volume galaxies using the presence of bright blue main sequence stars as an indicator of star formation, and found that, down to the SAGA magnitude limit, the quenching fraction is about 0.6--0.7 for M81 and Cen\,A, but zero for M94 and M101.
+Related work by \citet{Bennet2019a} measured the quenched fraction of the satellite galaxies of four Local Volume galaxies using the presence of bright blue main-sequence stars as an indicator of star formation and found that, down to the SAGA magnitude limit, the quenched fraction is about 0.6--0.7 for M81 and Cen\,A, but zero for M94 and M101.